49ers’ Katie Sowers to be first female coach in Super Bowl

 (KRON/CNN) - Super Bowl LIV in Miami will be historic.

-The offensive assistant coach for the San Francisco 49ers, Katie Sowers, will be the first female and first openly LQBTQ coach to participate in the big game.
+The offensive assistant coach for the San Francisco 49ers, Katie Sowers, will be the first female and first openly LGBTQ coach to participate in the big game.

 The 33-year old is the second woman to hold a full-time coaching position in the NFL.